 - The second Perth and Kinross Local Development Plan was adopted in November 2019 following examination by the Scottish Ministers.
-The Plan addresses a wide range of policy issues, including housing, retail, business, industry, transport, recreation, natural heritage, placemaking, climate change and impact public service providers and establishes a framework for the sustainable growth of Perth and Kinross to 2029. - Greenspace management and development plans have been completed for Kinnoull Hill and the Lade in Perth, and the Knock in Crieff through partnership working with the local communities. - ❖ We prepared and approved "Net Zero Perth and Kinross" an interim climate emergency report and action plan.
-We secured external funding to develop key clean growth projects: Low Carbon Transport Hub and Perth Smart Energy Networks.
-We installed eight public electric vehicle charging points and three at partnerships depots for fleet vehicles - Partners are developing infrastructure to make it easy and safe for people to walk, cycle, and work remotely, through dedicated safer spaces for walking and cycling, and resilient digital technology to help get us back to work in a more sustainable way. - ❖ 33 rural community groups now have resilience plans in place, to be ready for extreme weather, flooding, power outages or any other disruption to normal activities.
-Local resilience plans that have been put into place to date by various voluntary community groups, with support and guidance from the Tayside Local Resilience Partnership (TLRP). - We now have six social workers and three senior practitioners trained in assessment and delivery of the Caledonian System and the Respect Programme to combat domestic abuse, through the rehabilitation of male offenders. (please note more information is expected on the Violence Against Woman Partnership)
+The Plan addresses a wide range of policy issues, including housing, retail, business, industry, transport, recreation, natural heritage, placemaking, climate change and impact public service providers and establishes a framework for the sustainable growth of Perth and Kinross to 2029. - Greenspace management and development plans have been completed for Kinnoull Hill, the Lade in Perth and the Knock in Crieff through partnership working with the local communities. - We prepared and approved 'Net Zero Perth and Kinross' an interim climate emergency report and action plan.
+We secured external funding to develop key clean growth projects: Low-Carbon Transport Hub and Perth Smart Energy Networks.
+We installed eight public electric vehicle charging points and three at partnerships depots for fleet vehicles.

+- Partners are developing infrastructure to make it easy and safe for people to walk, cycle, and work remotely, through dedicated safer spaces for walking and cycling, and resilient digital technology to help get us back to work in a more sustainable way. - 33 rural community groups now have resilience plans in place, to be ready for extreme weather, flooding, power outages or any other disruption to normal activities.
+Local resilience plans that have been put into place to date by various voluntary community groups, with support and guidance from the Tayside Local Resilience Partnership (TLRP). - We now have six social workers and three senior practitioners trained in assessment and delivery of the Caledonian System and the Respect Programme to combat domestic abuse, through the rehabilitation of male offenders. - Fire risk increases among those who are: older; living alone; smokers; using substances; or have existing health conditions.
+Partners are identifying and referring clients, patients and service users to receive fire safety advice to seek to reduce this risk.

-Case Study- Protecting our natural assets
+Case Study - Protecting our natural assets

 As Scotland left lockdown natural beauty spots in Perthshire were attracting large numbers of day-trippers and campers.
-Partners took a multi-agency approach, where hot spot areas were identified and a task force including Community Wardens, Scottish Fire and Rescue Service, Police Scotland, Forestry & Land Scotland and Countryside Rangers supported the community to tackle illegal parking and environmental damage.
+Partners took a multi-agency approach, where hotspot areas were identified and a task force including Community Wardens, Scottish Fire and Rescue Service, Police Scotland, Forestry & Land Scotland and Countryside Rangers supported the community to tackle illegal parking and environmental damage.
 Partners were on the ground engaging with people enjoying our countryside to ensure they were behaving in a responsible manner.
 Two projects in Perth and Kinross have been submitted to the Scottish Government's Rural Tourism Infrastructure Fund to improve infrastructure and facilities in tourist hotspots.
 This initiative is still ongoing, with regular feedback from all involved.